JamesHurburgh/IdleGame/notes.md

-# SHA 1 produces 20 bytes
+# SHA 1 produces 20 bytes each bytes has 256 different values or 8 yes/no decision points

 Each byte represents a different part of an image, for example a dwarf might have: